roblox-aurora/rbx-net/docs/docs/middleware/typecheck.md

 ## Using a library like `t`

-The rate limiter middleware is created as such:
+The type checking middleware is created as such:

 <Tabs defaultValue={DEFAULT_VALUE} groupId={GROUP} values={TABS}>
  <TabItem value="ts">